Peppermint Patty: Theme song

 Jazz pianist Vince Guaraldi composed the eponymous theme song for Peppermint Patty in 1967, making its first appearance in the television special You're in Love, Charlie Brown.
 In his book Vince Guaraldi at the Piano, Guaraldi historian and biographer Derrick Bang wrote that the upbeat melody "aptly conveyed her character's feisty, tomboyish nature and just-under-the-radar feminism."
 Producer Lee Mendelson commented that Schulz was particularly fond of the theme Guaraldi wrote for the character.

 Various renditions of Peppermint Patty's theme song appeared in nearly every television special Guaraldi scored that the character appeared in, including He's Your Dog, Charlie Brown (1968), It Was a Short Summer, Charlie Brown (1969), Play It Again, Charlie Brown (1971), There's No Time for Love, Charlie Brown, A Charlie Brown Thanksgiving (both 1973), It's the Easter Beagle, Charlie Brown (1974) and You're a Good Sport, Charlie Brown (1975).
 Unique variations of the song were commercially released on the albums Oh Good Grief!
 (1968) and The Charlie Brown Suite & Other Favorites (recorded 1969, released 2003).
 It also was covered by George Winston on Linus and Lucy: The Music of Vince Guaraldi (1996) and David Benoit on It's a David Benoit Christmas!
 (2020).

 Appearance

 Peppermint Patty has chin-length hair that she describes as "mousy-blah", most often depicted as a medium brown (though the color has sometimes appeared as orange-red or auburn, as in The Peanuts Movie), and has freckles.
-She wears a green, striped collared shirt, black or dark blue shorts (long pants in The Peanuts Movie) with two vertical white stripes on each side, and she almost always goes barefoot with sandals (brown in the comic strip and merchandise; green in animated appearances except in The Peanuts Movie).
-Although her implied attachment to having her toes in the open is never clarified, in one series of strips where she is forbidden to wear the sandals in school, it is revealed they were a gift from her father because she was "a rare gem".
+She wears a green, striped collared shirt, black or dark blue shorts (long pants in The Peanuts Movie) with two vertical white stripes on each side, and she almost always wears sandals (brown in the comic strip and merchandise; green in animated appearances except in The Peanuts Movie) with her toes showing.
+In one series of strips where she is forbidden to wear the sandals in school, it is revealed they were a gift from her father because she was "a rare gem".